 - Taking care of customized templates and supportive sections

-To avoid these challenges and conduct a smooth migration, it is advisable to hire expert developers from a reliable Sitecore implementation service provider.
+To avoid these challenges and conduct a smooth Sitecore upgrade, it is advisable to hire expert developers from a reliable Sitecore implementation service provider.

-Let’s take a look at a few things you should consider when you plan your migration to Sitecore
+Let’s take a look at a few things you should consider for Sitecore upgrade

 1. Supported Database Platforms

 If you are collecting and using xDB data for analytics as well as personalization, and your Sitecore solution uses Microsoft SQL Server 2014 or older at present, you must know about the database platform support changes in Sitecore 10.x.

 Although Sitecore supports MongoDB storage of xDB data, it is better to assess if you should move your data to a Microsoft solution, say for example an SQL Server.
 On the other hand, you must also evaluate the budget that would imply when you initiate the migration since there are various elements like MSSQL license cost, etc. which may make this move either affordable or more expensive.